FoamScience/openfoam-with-neovim/content/home/introduction.md

 ### We'll be discussing ...

 1. Adaptive Polyhedral Mesh Refinement
-2. Dynamic Load-balancing applied to chemistry and AMR
+2. Dynamic Load-balancing applied to chemistry, particles and AMR